The Jazz Butcher: Last of the Gentleman Adventurers (2012–2013)

 2012 marked the band's 30th anniversary.
 Fish and Eider decided to recognize the occasion with a new studio album, their first in over a decade.
 Not having the support of a record company, they decided to raise the funds themselves via PledgeMusic.
 Uncertain if they still had the fan support to raise the money, Fish was trepidatious as the fundraiser was launched.
 "By the time I went to bed that night," Fish recalled, "we were at something like 120 percent."

 Last of the Gentleman Adventurers was recorded in August and September 2012 at Richard Formby's studio in Leeds.
 Tim Harries and Jonny Mattock were brought in as the rhythm section, with Formby on guitar, and contributions from Owen Jones and Sonic Boom.
 Liner notes were provided by Fish's friend, author and fellow Northampton resident, Alan Moore.

 The album sold its original pressing of 500, and another 500 were pressed.
 Around this time, Fire Records became interested, not only in the new album, but the Butcher's entire back catalogue.
 Fish had been given the rights to his albums by both David Barker and Alan McGee, and so a deal was made to sell the Glass and Creation albums, as well as Gentleman Adventurers to Fire Records.

 Around this time, Fish began playing with Steve New and Steve Garofalo, and were soon joined by Simon Taylor on trumpet to form the Jazz Butcher Quartet.
-Eider joined the band for the occasional gig in support of Gentleman Adventurers, but ultimately decided to retire from live performance.
+Eider joined the band for the occasional gig in support of Gentleman Adventurers, but ultimately retired from live performance.
 His last appearance was on 21 August 2014, in Brixton.

-In January 2016, Garofalo passed away.
+In January 2016, Garofalo died.
 Outings for the quartet became fewer and far between, joined on drums by Dave Morgan and others.

 Fire Records reissues, Live From Fishy Mansions (2017–2021)

 2017 saw the first of the Fire Records reissues, with a four-disc box set titled The Wasted Years.
 This set, with extensive liner notes by Fish, contained the albums Bath of Bacon, A Scandal in Bohemia, Sex & Travel, and Distressed Gentlefolk.
 Each album was also released individually on vinyl.

 in 2018, The Violent Years was released (not to be confused with the Creation-era compilation CD of the same name).
 This set contained the first four Creation releases: Fishcotheque, Big Planet Scarey Planet, Cult of the Basement, and Condition Blue.

 In November 2018, Fish received a cancer diagnosis.
 He was given a treatment of radiotherapy and chemotherapy, and in June 2020 received a letter of remission.

-His illness, followed by the pandemic, had largely prevented Fish from performing regularly.
+His illness, followed by the COVID-19 pandemic, had largely prevented Fish from performing regularly.
 In July 2020 he began what would become a series of concerts from his living room, streamed live for fans around the world.
-"Live From Fishy Mansions" featured Fish solo performing old songs and new, covers and requests, and these performances would draw a couple of hundred viewers from around the world, including fans, friends and former bandmates.
+"Live From Fishy Mansions" featured Fish solo performing old songs and new, covers and requests, and these performances drew a couple of hundred viewers from around the world, including fans, friends and former bandmates.